bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 rejected and failure signaled to higher levels.
 Notoriously [TLS] without [EMS] is such a protocol.

-The arithmetic operations and table lookups need to be implemented to avoid different memory access patters or timings because of the values being operated on.
+The computations need to be implemented without leaking secret values to addresses accessed or the total time taken for a computation.
 Side-channel analysis is a constantly moving field, and implementers must be extremely careful to ensure that the operations used do in fact avoid leaking information.

-If private scalars are not reused in the Diffie-Hellman protocol, the security against side channel attacks is increased.
-Protocols which require contributory behavior such as TLS 1.2 [TLS] and certain other protocols MUST check that the computed shared point is not the identity, and if it is MUST signal failure.
+Using independent private scalars for each operation is recommended to reduce the impact of side-channel attacks.

 #Acknowledgements